 A25 The heartbeat timers should be increased when heartbeat failures are caused by latency in the network infrastructure.
 This is an extremely rare problem.

 Q26 Is Unattended Installation of HP ProLiant Network Adapter Teaming supported?

 A26 Yes.
-Refer to NICSCRPT.PDF, which is located in the c:\compaq\network directory, if teaming has been installed on the system.
+See NICSCRPT.PDF, which is located in the c:\compaq\network directory, if teaming has been installed on the